henck/kofi/packages/router/README.md

 #### kofi.hashbangChange(listener)

-Adds a new listener that will be triggered when the hashbang navigation value vhanges.
+Adds a new listener that will be triggered when the hashbang navigation value changes.

 ```javascript
 kofi.hashbangChange(function (url) {